caio000/project_angular/README.md

 # AngularJS Project

-This project is to learning how to create projects using AngularJS whith the course by @github/rodrigobranas on YouTube.
+This project is to learning how to create projects using AngularJS whith the course by @rodrigobranas on YouTube.

 ## The course